MRLintern/MRLintern/README.md

 ---
 ## Sample Projects
-* Some projects I'm quite chuffed of.
+* Some projects I'm quite chuffed of can be found below:
----

 ### Scientific Computing

 - [Application of the Shallow Water Equations to Problems in Oceanography & Planetary Atmospheres](https://github.com/MRLintern/Shallow_Water_Equations).
 This software has been used by a chap in China for his Ph.D in Hydrogeology.
 Please ask for information on the details of his Ph.D and its use.